 When the EU foreign policy chief was asked last week about the picture of “that” three-year-old boy, Federica Mogherini said that politicians cannot afford to act emotionally.

 “I am a little bit fed up that politicians are called to react emotionally,” Mogherini said in Luxembourg.
-She explained their job is to take decisions rationally, being consistent and coherent with the emotions, to act responsible and to take the consequential decisions that are needed.
+She explained their job is to take decisions rationally, be consistent and coherent with their emotions, to act responsibly and to take the consequential decisions that are needed.

 I never liked this language and big words about how responsible actions are needed.
-We need action in real life not on papers!
+We need action in real life, not on paper!

-While the EU politics is kind of failing, people decided to act on their own.
-We are after all those who are aloved to act emotionally!
+While EU politics is kind of failing, people decided to act on their own.
+We are, after all, those who are allowed to act emotionally!

-Even the politics in Hungary is bad, people are trying to offer them help.
-Poland, Slovakia, Czech republic, Croatia and my bellowed Slovenia on the other side are still indecisive.
+Even the politics in Hungary is terrible, people are trying to offer them help.
+Poland, Slovakia, the Czech Republic, Croatia and my bellowed Slovenia on the other side are still indecisive.
 Not sure what they are afraid of.
-It should be a compliment for these countries that anybody would want to to stay there.
+It should be a compliment to these countries that anybody would want to stay there.
 Not that it is so bad, on the contrary.

 For all of us that have left home some time ago, these countries are the most beautiful places on the earth.
-For the heating mechanics I once needed here in Brussels originally from Croatia, for the neighbor's cleaning lady from Poland, for the Romanian plumber, the car mechanic from Kosovo, ...and for the Slovenian mum who is writing this blog.
+For the heating mechanics I once needed here in Brussels, originally from Croatia, for the neighbour's cleaning lady from Poland, for the Romanian plumber, the car mechanic from Kosovo, ...and the Slovenian mum who is writing this blog.

-I don't pretend to be any better than all these refugees, just because I was lucky I didn't have to run away from war and seek for asylum.
+I don't pretend to be any better than all these refugees just because I was lucky I didn't have to run away from war and seek asylum.
 I could, though, once find myself in the same position.

 So this Sunday we packed some warm clothes, raincoats and shoes for children and a strong backpack into one of those Ikea bags and we went to Gare du Nord.
-This is one of the places were refugees settled in Brussels.
+This is one of the places where refugees settled in Brussels.
 It was an early morning, many people were still sleeping.
-But there were volunteers coming, not in masses, but more like individuals, families, some brought bags with food, other clothes and most of them put on the yellow vest and started helping to sort out the clothes and shoes, prepared the food and share the warm tea on the spot.
+But there were volunteers coming, not in masses, but more like individuals, families; some brought bags with food and other clothes, and most of them put on the yellow vest and started helping to sort out the clothes and shoes, prepare the food and share the warm tea on the spot.

-It was a rainy and cold night and you could see they all were tired.
+It was a rainy and cold night, and they all were tired.
 They just wanted to have some rest.
-I asked a woman, volunteer speaking Arab and French, what do they need?
+I asked a woman volunteer speaking Arab and French what do they need?
 She said every help is welcome.
-As people were trying to help spontaneously, too much of old shoes have been gathered.
-So they need volunteers to help sharing.
-What they now urgently need is a warm welcome, a roof over their head, some warm clothes and most of all everyday things we would all need on such a long trip: toothbrush, a towel, fresh underwear, a soap, a clean t shirt...
+As people were trying to help spontaneously, too many old shoes were gathered.
+So they need volunteers to help share.
+They now urgently nee a warm welcome, a roof over their head, some warm clothes and most of all everyday things we would all need on such a long trip: a toothbrush, a towel, fresh underwear, soap, a clean t-shirt...
 People we met in the park will probably stay in Belgium.
 They might be selling bread or fruit around the corner just in a few years, might be driving a taxi or playing in the Belgian Philharmonic.
 Who knows.

 They might become a new European Jerry Seinfeld, Paul Anka, Steve Jobs or Paula Abdul?

-What these people have to do with the whole story?
+What do these people have to do with the whole story?
 A lot.

-They are well known all over the world because many years ago their fathers or grandparents made it.
+They are well known worldwide because their fathers or grandparents made it many years ago.
 The long road to the promised land.
 They all have a migrant background and are known as Americans of the modern Syrian heritage.